Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Fan Club** (Guess)
-> Increases the damage of Jim and everyone in the columns in front of and behind him by `$(amount)%` for each affected Champion, stacking multiplicatively.
+> Increases the damage of Jim and everyone in the columns in front of and behind him by 200% for each affected Champion, stacking multiplicatively.

 <span style="font-size:1.2em;">ⓘ</span> *Note: This ability might be prestack.*
 <details><summary><em>Raw Data</em></summary>